nktsitas/opencart-installer/README.md

 Can be used under linux, or windows with cygwin

-Can also pre-install templates if specified
+Can also pre-install templates if specified can also be run as a standalone w/ installing opencart-installer-s

 Ubuntu Install
 ----------
 ubuntu version available as a ppa: https://launchpad.net/~mithereal/+archive/opencart-installer

 		sudo add-apt-repository ppa:mithereal/opencart-installer
+      or
+./install

 Windows Install
 ----------